fenghe12/facevid-1k/README.md

 generation models, publicly available as a resource contribu- tion to hopefully advance the research field.

+Part of FaceVid-1K Dataset will be available at https://huggingface.co/datasets/jjuik2014/FaceVid-1K-partial

 If you find FaceVid-1K useful for your work please cite:
 ```
 @inproceedings{Di2024FaceVid1KAL,